Aaliyah, 1993, Music Video, credit: Gaffer

 Chris Botti- 2006, Documentaries and performance, credit: D.P.

 Called in by the Recording Academy (N.A.R.A.S. – the Grammys) to work on their archival history collection (a project I used to be work on from time to time).
-I had the pleasure of shooting John Carpenter and hearing all about the evolution of the Carpenters.
+I had the pleasure of shooting Richard Carpenter and hearing all about the evolution of the Carpenters.
 This was in-depth – over an hour and a half.
-More recently I had the honor of taping John at his home.
+More recently I had the honor of taping Richard at his home.
 Never seen so many platinum records in one spot.
+More recently, I was callled to help produce an entire series of EPKs and content with Richard at Henson Studios for a new album of solo piano.
+UMG/Decca clip is here

 George Clinton, 2012 Documentary, credit: D.P.